-••• STEP 3 Drill with the guide drill
+••• STEP 3 Drill with the conical guide drill

-Be certain to drill at an angle perpendicular to the soft tissue and bone surface.
+Be certain to drill at an angle perpendicular to the patient and bone surface.
 The drill indicator facilitates correct drill orientation and should be used during drilling and implant placement.

-- Set the drill unit to the high-speed setting, 2000 rpm with coolant (program 2 for the Osscora surgical set) (Fig. 5). - Begin drilling with the guide drill with 3 mm spacer (Fig. 6). - While drilling, move the burr up and down to ensure visual inspection and that coolant reaches the tip of the drill.
-Cooling is critical to preserve osteocytes which are crucial for the osseointegration process. - Check the bottom of the hole repeatedly for bone, both visually and with the dissector (Fig. 7). - If there is adequate bone thickness, remove the white spacer on the guide drill and continue drilling to a depth of 4 mm (Fig. 8).
+- Set the drill unit to the high-speed setting, 2000 rpm (program 2 for the Osscora surgical set)(Fig. 5). - Begin drilling with the guide drill with 3mm spacer (Fig. 6). - While drilling, move the burr up and down and slightly enlarge the hole to ensure visual inspection and that coolant reaches the tip of the drill, using abundant irrigation while drilling.
+Cooling is critical to preserve osteocytes, which are crucial for the osseointegration process. - Check the bottom of the implant site repeatedly for bone, both visually and with the dissector (Fig. 9) to ensure that the implant site has bone at its base. - If there is adequate bone thickness, remove the white spacer on the conical guide drill and continue drilling to a depth of 4mm (Fig. 8).